 SSL client fails to connectedit

-The target host running might be unreachable or the certificate may not be valid.
-To resolve your issue:
+The target host might be unreachable or the certificate may not be valid.
+To fix this problem:

-Make sure that server process on the target host is running and you can connect to it.
-First, try to ping the target host to verify that you can reach it from the host running APM Server.
+Make sure that the APM Server process on the target host is running and you can connect to it.
+Try to ping the target host to verify that you can reach it from the host running APM Server.
 Then use either

 telnetto make sure that the port is available.
 For example: